 The cause is usually an allergy to flea bites.
-Even just one bite from a flea will produce this terrible allergic reaction.
+Even just a single bite from a flea - it does not take a flea infestation - will produce this terrible allergic reaction.

 I avoid the use of drugs wherever possible as they generally get rid of the symptoms without addressing the underlying cause.